reflectoring/reflectoring.github.io/_posts/2021-06-16-spring-cloud-aws-ses.md

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/spring-cloud-ses" %}

-## What is SMTP and Email
-Simple mail transfer protocol (SMTP) is the communication protocol for sending emails, receiving emails, and relaying outgoing mail between email senders and receivers.
-When we send an email, the SMTP server processes our email, decides which server to send the message to, and relays the message to that server.

 ## How does SES Send Email
 When we request SES to send an email, the request is processed in multiple stages: